ankitdhall/imgSeqLabelTool/README.md

 First, we would want to ensure that you have a folder that holds all the images you wish to label and a directory for storing their corresponding annotation files.
 This repository has stored the `images/` in the frames folder and the anotated files in the `annotations/` folder (duh!).

-Now that we have all the folder setup, just add them to the function call in the imgSeqLabelTool.py file,
+Now that we have all the folder setup, just add them to the function call in the `imgSeqLabelTool.py`,
 ```python
 if __name__ == '__main__':
     # pass the ("path/to/img/directory", "path/to/annotation/directory", "image_extension", "image_index_to_begin_from")